TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   to `obs.i` are averaged to generate a response value prediction for `obs.i`.

 We'll use the built-in `cars` dataset for demonstration.
 In this dataset, stopping distance is measured for different speeds.
-Unfortunately, the data were rounded, so there are duplicate `speed` values, which makes it harder to demo the properties of knn when k is small.
+Unfortunately, the data values were rounded, so there are duplicate `speed` values, which makes it harder to demo the properties of knn when k is small.
   So we are randomly perturbing the values slightly to mimic reversing the rounding process.
 This doesn't really change the results in any substantive way, but makes it easier to show the